-Gloucestershire’s Police and Crime Commissioner (PCC) welcomes the county council’s decision to ask the Government for more funding for local courts.
+Gloucestershire’s Police and Crime Commissioner (PCC) welcomes the county council’s decision to ask the Government for more funding for a local court.

 At a council meeting on Wednesday (15 May), councillors unanimously agreed to lobby the Ministry of Justice for investment to either build a new justice centre or bring the existing facilities up to scratch.